 - Dressing Rooms are closed to all

-- Parent/Student Communication – please email us with any questions, but if you must speak to us in person we can speak through the glass door in the front after class has begun.
+- Parent/Student Communication – please email us with any questions, but if you must speak to us in person we can speak in the back parking lot after class has begun.
 This is for the safety of our staff and you.

 - Hand Sanitizing Stations at both building entrances and in front of every studio door